YazidMa/ADA_website/index.md

 ![image](https://user-images.githubusercontent.com/91223105/146430800-e17b6b28-1dc6-40d0-81a8-4fd0591c3612.png)
 ![image](https://user-images.githubusercontent.com/91223105/146430834-77603837-850b-433d-9fc5-e601eaef0f3a.png)

 Immediately, it appears that the categories have a more negative opinion to Trump than the Vader ones.
 This nuances our analysis with Vader where we said that overall the sentiment towards Trump was slightly positive.
 Vader is an algorithm that is rather optimized for social media data, whereas Flair is an algorithm trained on a dataset with larger topics (more specifically on IMDB dataset which is an online database of information related to films, television series, home videos, video games, and streaming content online).
 Moreover, Vader is a method that only cares about individual words and completely ignores the context in which it is used, while Flair considers the context.
 One could therefore think that here the results obtained with Flair are more correct, and this is also more in line with what we expect to get about Trump.
-This time, North American, Asian, and African people are more opposed to Trump, while the other parts of the world are quite neutral.
-This is quite logic, as Trump was hugely criticized abroad.
-Women are more opposed to Trump than men who are quite neutral.
-Moreover, both Democrats and Republicans are against Trump.
-One might think that we have the symmetric problem than Vader one, as Republican are not supposed to be against Trump.
-But in fact, Trump was criticized by his own party during his term (and no Democrat enhanced him).
-So Flair result is more realistic than Vader one.
+The disadvantage, however, is the lack of an error bar to better judge the differences.
-As a conclusion for the comparison between Vader and Flair, we see that, globally, we find the same difference as before when we compare the labels for a given category (the difference between Democrat and Republican approval is the same with both Vader and Flair).
+Furthermore, we see that, globally, we find the same difference as before when we compare the labels for a given category.
 It is rather "reassuring" concerning the results.
-The main difference is the absolute positivity value, as Flair is more negative than Vader, which corresponds more to the reality.

 These results are overall results from 2015 to 2020.
 But is there a difference in approval rating when we compare before and after Trump election?